Sculpture involving light through a translucent sphere

 Other versions of this piece have the hammer on a horizontal surface, such as on the top of a plinth, while further iterations use different numbers of nails.
 The vertical version shown here is in some ways disturbing because the vertical configuration gives more of an impression of the hammer being violently empaled rather than simply nailed down to the spot.
 It is also disturbingly suggestive of a crucifixion in Christian iconography.

-I think if I were give this work a name now I’d probably call it Sky Bridge or something similar, because it links the earth to the sky.
+I think if I were to give this work a name now I’d probably call it Sky Bridge or something similar, because it links the earth to the sky.
 The name Sky Mirror also comes to mind, but Anish Kapoor’s already used that.

 The concept behind the mirror actually bears several similarities to Anish Kapoor’s Sky Mirror, in that it’s a concave mirror that reflects the sky, although Kapoor’s Sky Mirror is thirty times the size and cost about a million pounds more.
 I think I probably paid for this one from the money from my paper round.
 Anish Kapoor wasn’t yet a student at Hornsey College of Art at the time of these photos.